KMSO

-KMSO (102.5 FM) is a silent commercial radio station in Missoula, Montana.
-The station last aired a Hot AC music format featuring Hot Hits.
+KMSO (102.5 FM) is a commercial radio station in Missoula, Montana.
+The station airs a Hot AC music format featuring Hot Hits.
 KMSO was locally owned, by Sheila Callahan & Friends, Incorporated, and serves Western Montana.

 History

 KUEZ began broadcasting in 1985.
 The station became KMSO when the call letters became available, as MSO is the airport code for Missoula.

 The station started out playing easy listening music.
 In the 90s it became The Point playing a mix between hot adult contemporary and adult alternative.
-In 1998, it would become Mountain FM.
-The station played adult hits with a lean towards adult top 40 at night.
-From 1998 to 2003 Mountain FM meandered between soft AC to Hot AC.
-It settled on Hot AC in early 2003.
-It would remain Hot AC for the remainder of its time on the air.
+In the 2000s, it would become Mountain FM.

 KMSO signed off the air on New Year's Eve 2024, as owner Sheila Callahan retired from radio broadcasting.
 Sister station KHDV, repeated on K279CP in Missoula, also signed off.

+On December 9th, 2025, after a sale to Sticks Media, KMSO returned to the air, stunting with Gregorian chants as "102.5 Monk FM".
+KMSO is expected to return to its previous Hot AC "Mountain FM" format after the stunt.
+As of December 10th, at 8AM, the Hot AC format and the "Mountain FM" branding returned.